Women's Guide to Negotiating a Commercial Lease

 How Much Insurance Will You Need?

-Make a point to ask what type and amount of insurance coverage is required by the lease.
-This may seem like an unnecessary question, but many small businesses are uninsured or underinsured.
+Make a point to ask what type and amount of insurance coverage are required by the lease.
+It may seem like an unnecessary question, but many small businesses are uninsured or underinsured.

-Commercial general liability (CGL) insurance offers the landlord protection from being sued under certain situations and this should be spelled out very clearly in your lease.
-While CGL insurance offers you some protection, the landlord requires it to protect their own interest, not yours.
+Commercial general liability (CGL) insurance offers the landlord protection from being sued under certain situations, and this should be spelled out very clearly in your lease.
+While CGL insurance offers you some protection, the landlord requires it to protect their interest, not yours.